ungoldman/gh-release/README.md

 Expects a `package.json` and `CHANGELOG.md` in the working directory.

-Prints release URL to terminal on success.
+Prints release URL to `stdout` on success.

-Saves Github API token to `$HOME/.config/gh-release.json` after first authentication.
+Uses [`ghauth`](https://github.com/rvagg/ghauth) for authentication with Github.
+A Github API OAuth token is saved to the `gh-release` config directory after the first time authenticating.
+Note that the config directory is determined by [`application-config`](https://github.com/LinusU/node-application-config) and is OS-specific.

 Get usage info by running with `--help` or `-h`.